Home | pfodApps/pfodDevices | WebStringTemplates | Java/J2EE | Unix | Torches | Superannuation | CRPS Treatment | | About Us

 Reusing the popupHelp Control

 Here the popupHelp control will be added to the SliderInputErr drawing from the previous tutorial.
-The completed drawing is SliderWithHelp.json
+The completed drawing is SliderWithHelp.zip

-To use the popupHelp control in your own GUI :-
+To add the popupHelp control in your own GUI :-

 That provides a popup help button at the top left of the slider as shown above.